T-Deekshitha/Smart-Room-System-with-Entry-and-Exit-Management/README.md

 By making state table and excitation table we can get expressions for outputs and flipflop inputs.
 Two D flipflops are used in this circuit as shown in the block diagram.
+Combiantional block is built based on those logics.
+Giving control to user when room is not empty is just putting an AND gate with inputs as actual switch and inverted "empty".
+So, if room is empty, inverted "empty" will be low and automatically outputs for devices will be low.

+Tool used for simulation is Logisim.